<?xml version="1.0" encoding="UTF-8"?>

 <itunes:duration>0:00</itunes:duration>

-<googleplay:image href="https://inglespodcast.com/wp-content/uploads/2026/02/The-300-x-300-px.png"></googleplay:image>
+<googleplay:image href="https://inglespodcast.com/wp-content/uploads/2026/04/Gender-Neutral-English-modern-vocabulary-in-an-age-of-equality-300-x-300-px.png"></googleplay:image>

 <googleplay:explicit>No</googleplay:explicit>